rustacean112/test-hello-world/README.md

 - v: for compile v
 - rustc: for compile rust

-(for now) interpreted langues aren't in the test but I'll include them soon!
+(for now) interpreted languages aren't in the test but I'll include them soon!